 The project documentation of the building G advised to install CLT under an FWP structure, or treat the bottom end-grain surfaces with a moisture-proof sealer, wrap panels in thermal film (Figure 46), and apply water resistant self-adhesive protective membranes to floor panels.
-Drawings for additional weather protection solutions were not provided, as the use of an FWP structure was specified.
-Moisture safety was partly covered in the architectural section of the project documentation, but the topic remained brief and general in the structural design section, which concentrated only on the loadbearing capacity of the building and overlooked moisture loads during construction.
+As the designers specified the use of an FWP structure, they did not provide drawings for additional weather protection solutions.
+Moisture safety was partly covered in the architectural section of the project documentation.
+The moisture safety topic remained brief and general in the structural design section, which concentrated only on the load-bearing capacity of the building and overlooked moisture loads during construction.

-MC limit values were provided inconsistently in the architectural design documentation, with some sections requiring < 18 % and others < 16 %.
-Additionally, a guideline was provided for the relative humidity limit (to prevent mould growth): < 80 % (at air temperatures above +5°C), unless specified otherwise by the product manufacturer.
-The structural part of the project documentation set another conflicting limit for timber moisture content: < 15 % but did not give a guideline for air RH limit.
+MC limit values were provided inconsistently in the architectural design documentation, with some sections requiring <18 % and others <16 %.
+Additionally, a guideline was provided for the relative humidity limit (to prevent mould growth): <80 % (at air temperatures above +5°C), unless specified otherwise by the product manufacturer.
+The structural part of the project documentation set another conflicting limit for timber MC: <15 % but did not give a guideline for air RH limit.
 Overall, the moisture safety section in the project documentation for the building G was limited, though still more detailed than typical for Estonia.

 The architectural section of the project documentation of the building H also covered the moisture safety topic in a general manner and did not specify any limiting MC or RH values.
 The structural section of the design documentation of the building H specified that the CLT panels should be covered with a weather-resistant packaging foil from the factory which should be kept on the panels during the installation process and until the building H, liquid waterproof.
-According to the structural design drawings for the building H, liquid waterproofing was required for the bottom end-grain surface of the first-floor CLT panels, but not for the second-floor panels.
+According to the structural design drawings for the first-floor CLT panels, but not for the second-floor panels.
 Additionally, the limiting value of the MC for the CLT panels was given as 15 %.

 Figure 46.
-Installation of the first CLT panels (delivered wrapped in white plastic film) at Building G.
+Installation of the first CLT panels in the building G. The CLT panels arrived wrapped in white plastic film.